kavia-common/bright-nails-studio-156267-156276/assets/supabase.md

 History:
 - Attempt 1: Tools failed (Invalid URL) – env vars not present.
-- Attempt 2 (this run): Tools failed with PGRST202 – environment still not configured; documented exact schema and policies ready to apply.
+- Attempt 2: Tools failed with PGRST202 – environment still not configured; documented exact schema and policies ready to apply.
+- Attempt 3 (this run): Verification requested; tools failed again with PGRST202 due to missing env vars.
+Documented expected schema, policies, and a verification checklist.

-Once environment variables are set, re-run the tools to provision the table and policies automatically, or paste the SQL above into the Supabase SQL Editor.
+Once environment variables are set, re-run the tools to provision/verify the table and policies automatically, or paste the SQL above into the Supabase SQL Editor.